Craftyawesome/Kart-Public/README.md

 See [SRB2 Wiki/Source code compiling](http://wiki.srb2.org/wiki/Source_code_compiling).
 The compiling process for SRB2Kart is largely identical to SRB2.

+Switch-specific instructions will be available Soon(TM).

 ## Disclaimer
 Kart Krew is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.

+I (heyjoeway), STJr, Kart Krex, or the SRB2MB are in no way responsible if this port somehow manages to break your Switch.